 Materials: Synthetic Rubber as well as Drop Stitch Material.
 The exact materials differ from each kayak manufacturer.

-These kayaks are getting wildly popular over the last 15 years due to a lot of downsizing that is happening with folks.
+Inflatable kayaks like the Explorer K2, are getting wildly popular over the last 15 years due to a lot of downsizing that is happening with folks.
 Many people have had to get rid of their kayaks because of the lack or storage space, but now there is a solution!
 Inflatable kayaks have come a long way in the past 15 or so years but have actually been around since the 1960’s!
 Inflatable kayaks used to be glorified blow up dinghies but now many of them possess high quality materials that insure that they track well and are durable.
 If there is a type of hard shelled kayak you can think of chances are there is an inflatable kayak that does the job almost as well.

 The category of inflatable kayak has the most wide ranging makes, shapes and sizes that you can imagine.
 Some are made for multi day expeditions and have been tried in glacial coastal waters of the arctic!
 Others are ultra stable and can even have different attachments put on such as pedals, rod holders ect.
 A good majority of these kayaks however, are made for recreational usage and are lacking in tracking ability and speed.
 They do however possess great manoeuvrability .
 It has now become a standard practive to have inflatable kayaks that can withstand whatever the bottom of the shore can bring.